neekhilsingh/doc-scanner-ocr/README.md

 OpenCV's perspective transformation is used for this step.

-The original full-resolution image is used for the final transformation so that unnecessary loss of detail is avoided.
+The original full-resolution image is used for the final transformation to avoid unnecessary loss of detail.

-If the program cannot find a suitable four-corner contour, it uses the original image instead of applying perspective correction.
+If a suitable four-corner contour cannot be found, the program keeps the original image instead of applying perspective correction.

 ### 4. Image Enhancement

 The corrected document is converted to grayscale and processed using adaptive thresholding and median filtering.

-The goal is to make the text clearer before sending the image to OCR.
+This helps improve the appearance of the text before sending the image to OCR.

 ### 5. OCR

 The processed image is passed to Tesseract through `pytesseract`.

-The extracted text can either be printed in the terminal or saved to a text file.
+The extracted text can be displayed directly in the terminal or saved to a text file.

 ---

 ## Testing

-The project contains basic tests for the transformation utilities.
+The project includes basic tests for the transformation utilities.

 Run the tests using: